AdrianoCahete/vu-mods/.github/ISSUE_TEMPLATE/new-mod.md

 ---
 name: New Mod
-about: Fill the template to add your new mod
+about: Issue to ADD or UPDATE a Mod on the Index.
 title: "[MOD-NEW]"
 labels: mod-new
 assignees: AdrianoCahete